 Your focus while taking notes should be two-fold.
 First, what’s new to you?
 There’s no point in writing down facts you already know.
 If you already know the Declaration of Independence was written and signed in 1776, there’s no reason to write that down.
 Anything you know you know, you can leave out of your notes.

 Second, what’s relevant?
 What information is most likely to be of use later, whether on a test, in an essay, or in completing a project?
 Focus on points that directly relate to or illustrate your reading (which means you’ll have to have actually done the reading…).
 The kinds of information to pay special attention to are:

-- Theories: Any statement of a theory should be recorded — theories are the main points of most classes.
+Any statement of a theory or frameworks should be recorded — they are the main points most of the time.

 You don’t have to be super-fancy in your note-taking to be effective, but there are a few techniques that seem to work best for most people.